We train hearing dogs who transform deaf people’s lives

 4. We’ve helped thousands of deaf people so far, and we aim to help many more

-We have matched thousands of our adorable dogs with deaf recipients since our humble beginnings in 1982.
-At the moment, we have over 900 working hearing dog partnerships across the UK.
+We have matched thousands of our adorable dogs with deaf people since our humble beginnings in 1982.
+At the moment, we have almost 1,000 working hearing dog partnerships across the UK.

-We make sure that, once a deaf person has been matched with a hearing dog,they are guaranteed a hearing dog for life.
-So when their first hearing dog retires at about the age of 11, they will be soon partnered with a new dog – and a lot of them keep their former hearing dogs as pets!
+When a hearing dog retires at about the age of 11, their deaf partner is able to reapply for a new dog – and a lot of them keep their former hearing dogs as pets!

 The cost to train and support each hearing dog throughout their lifetime is £40,000 – so we rely heavily on our amazing supporters to help us change lives.
 It really is all down to people like you, who give up time, effort and money to help us create many life-changing partnerships.
 But there are still so many deaf people whom we can help.